Emutex was involved in the whole development process of the UP Board, providing its expertise and knowledge at all project levels.

-Our client, an international manufacturer of embedded systems, contracted Emutex to contribute to the development of a brand new board for both professional and domestic use cases: The UP Board.
+Our client, an international manufacturer of embedded systems, contracted Emutex to contribute to the development of a new board for both professional and domestic use cases: The UP Board.

 UP Board